The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 In general terms, where the policy is non-qualifying there is anti-avoidance legislation in place to charge any profit made on encashment to income tax rather than capital gains tax.
 This is different from the normal rules whereby profits on most investment products (eg shares, unit trusts, etc) are chargeable to capital gains tax.
 To confuse matters, although the profit is charged to income tax rather than capital gains tax, it is normally referred to as a ‘life insurance gain’ or a ‘chargeable event gain’.

 The policyholder can defer the income tax charge by partially surrendering the non-qualifying policy (up to certain limits, see below).

 This area of the legislation is very complex, however in almost all cases the insurer should do the hard work by producing a certificate showing all the information needed to report the gain on the tax return, including the calculation of the gain.

 This guidance note discusses qualifying and non-qualifying policies, the calculation of the chargeable event gain, and the interaction with various provisions.
 For the taxation of chargeable event gains, including top slicing relief and deficiency relief, see the Life insurance policies ― top slicing relief and Life insurance policies ― deficiency relief guidance notes.

 The taxation of life insurance is complex and these notes are only an outline.
 In particular, capital redemption policies and policies held in trust are not covered.
 For these, see IPTM1120, IPTM3410, IPTM7530 and IPTM3515 (capital redemption policies) and IPTM3250 and IPTM3260 (trusts).

 There is not normally an income tax charge when qualifying insurance policies are encashed.
-Therefore, it is important to know whether
+Therefore, it is important

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.